ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ## Organization for the Prohibition of Chemical Weapons (OPCW)

 Requires protection of Schedule 1 chemicals in transit between signatory countries for research, medical, pharmaceutical, or protective purposes.
-Emblem would identify place, date, and volume of production.
+Emblem would identify place, date, and volume of production, and the emblem can contain confidential data.
-Also a need to encrypt the description/characteristics of the items for access only by the receiving customs agencies and material handlers.
-This encryption precludes other actors from determining the contents being transported.

 ## Press